StatelessStudio/SimpleAudioLibrary/README.md

 # Simple Audio Library

 This is a simple audio library using OpenAL.
-It was made with the thought in mind to have a pretty simple tool for playing sound/music in a game or another multimedia application.
+It was built as a simple tool for playing sound/music in a game or another multimedia application.

 ## Installation